mcneel/help-docs/_en/flamingo/5/help/realtime.md

 ---

 # Reatime preview
 Flamingo NXT 5 includes a realtime preview.
+This is an experimental viewport to see if a quick preview of the rendered scene is valuable.

+#### To start the Realtime viewport
+1. Go to the Flamingo NXT 5.0 pulldown > Show Realtime Preview
+1. Select a viewport by clicking inside the view.
+3. The Flamingo RT view should display.